adkron/resume/resume.md

 ### owner/developer, Binary Noggin - St. James, MO August 2013 - Present

-Working closely with customers as Agile practitioners to improve teams and products.
-We believe in building amazing software through an understanding of the “why” in the product.
+I work closely with customers as Agile practitioners to improve teams and products.
+I believe in building amazing software through an understanding of the “why” in the product.
 We find this “why” through constant communication and trust.
 Using test driven development and continuous delivery of working software that exceeds expectations and